ivuorinen/starred/README.md

 - [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [egoist/vuepack](https://github.com/egoist/vuepack) - :package: A modern starter  which uses Vue 2, Vuex, Vue-router and Webpack 2 (and even Electron)
 - [evilstreak/markdown-js](https://github.com/evilstreak/markdown-js) - A Markdown parser for javascript
-- [faisalman/ua-parser-js](https://github.com/faisalman/ua-parser-js) - UAParser.js - The most comprehensive, compact, & up-to-date JavaScript library to detect user's Browser, Engine, OS, CPU, and Device type/model.
+- [faisalman/ua-parser-js](https://github.com/faisalman/ua-parser-js) - UAParser.js - The open-source JavaScript library to detect user's Browser, Engine, OS, CPU, and Device type/model.
 Runs either in browser (client-side) or node.js (server-side).
 - [farzher/fuzzysort](https://github.com/farzher/fuzzysort) - Fast SublimeText-like fuzzy search for JavaScript.
 - [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
 - [filamentgroup/Ajax-Include-Pattern](https://github.com/filamentgroup/Ajax-Include-Pattern) - An Ajax-Include Pattern for Modular Content